curityio/account-linking-recipes/README.md

 ./apply-use-case.sh ./config/1-configure-default-passwords.xml
 ```

-The [Default Identity Behavior](doc/1-default-behavior.md) document explains how identity data is used.
+The [Default Identity Behavior](doc/1-default-behavior.md) document explains this flow and its associated data.

 ## Use Case 2: Add an Extra Login Method